Purchasing and inventory specialist, Bidfood, New Zealand - Rotorua

 Parth Patel grew up in Gujarat, India and he's now working his dream job in Rotorua.

-Now Parth now works as a procurement coordinator for Bidfood NZ, a multinational corporation based in Rotorua that specialises in packaging and dry goods.
-Prior to this he has worked in various supply chain roles within New Zealand supermarkets, including inventory manager, warehouse operations manager and buyer.
+Now Parth now works as a procurement coordinator for Bidfood NZ, a multinational food service provider company corporation based in Rotorua that specialises in dry, chilled, frozen and fresh foods.
+Prior to this job, he worked in various supply chain roles within New Zealand supermarkets, including inventory manager, warehouse operations manager and buyer.

 “I'm living my dream and one day hope to come back to the University of Waikato for a further qualification," says Parth.
 “I hope I can inspire other international students and help them believe they can achieve their dreams too.”